Ali Akbar Qavam ol-Molk: Later years and death

 Ali Akbar in his later years was appointed as the Custodian of Astan Quds Razavi, the position that he held until his death. he died in 1865, his body returned to Shiraz and in one of the most crowded funeral in the city's history, was buried in his birthplace. the first place that Ali Akbar's body was buried is unknown since in 1888, Mirza Hassan Ali, Ali Akbar's youngest son, moved his father's remains to the newly built Nasir-ol-Molk Mosque.

 Contributions

 Ali Akbar ordered the building of several pavilions, the most prominent of which was the Qavam House.
 The main building of the house has two floors and a basement below it.
-The design of the main building and the two-column porch of the mansion are adapted from the common architectural style in the Zand period.
+The design of the main building and the two-column porch of the mansion are adapted from the common architectural style of the Zand era.
 The most remarkable part of the building is its large porch decorated with two integrated stone columns and a flat roof.

 Other than the Qavam House, Ali Akbar built several maktabs and a Tekyeh dedicated to his father.
 He also repaired the headstone of Saadi as it was damaged by the fatwa of a Shia mullah.